underdogkid91/UU00UU/about.md

 without the need of explanation

-## updates and contact
+## updates
-you can subscribe to the UU00UU newsletter to recieibe emails only when there's a new webtoy (which is not that often)
+you can subscribe to the UU00UU newsletter to be notified via email when i add a new webtoy (really, only when that happens, which is not that often)

+## contact
 you can contact me to talk about three.js, 3d, digital, music, life or whatever you feel like. also i'm open to collaborating with other artists (musicians, 3d artists, web makers...). my email is